DimaKoz/stunning-signature/README.md

 * run script either `'run.bat'` or `'run.sh'`

-You can test the example of protection with `'nkstool'` pretty simple - just edit [config.txt](./nkstool/config.txt), place an APK with your signature and then start `'run.bat'` or `'run.sh'`

 Finally you can see results of the checks:

 ## Before the attack  - all signatures are equal